Italy Global Business Entities Guide Italy Joint Stock Company - Società per Azioni

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?

-The Board of Statutory Auditors must control that the management body carries out its activities in compliance with the law, the articles of association and the principles of proper management.
-Generally, the Board of Statutory Auditors does not carry out the legal accounting audit, the function of which is delegated to an External Auditor (an independent expert person or an auditing firm registered with the specific registry).
-There are no residency requirements, only professional competence and reciprocity requirements.
+The Board of Statutory Auditors must ensure that the management body complies with the law, the Articles of Association, and the principles of proper management.
+Generally, the Board of Statutory Auditors does not carry out audit the company’s records, that is the function of an External Auditor (an independent expert person or an auditing firm registered with the specific registry).

 What is the title designated for 'ownership interests' (e.g. shares, quota, interests, membership)?